Skip to main content

 DeleteAllows the user to delete an object

-Apps are not accessed by users, users access workspaces (see this explanation).
+Apps are not used by users directly, these are workspaces.
 The apps only contain the logic, without data and no users.
+Users can contact (one of) the maintainers, to get access.

 App rights